NSO-developer/nso-gitbook/cisco-nx/README-ned-settings.md

     - api ip-prefix-list-strip-seq <true|false> (default false)

       Strip seq number in ip prefix-list and switch to alternate YANG model without seq numbers.

+    - api class-map-security-modeled <true|false> (default false)

+      Set to true to switch from a multi-word-key list to an alternate model with new list id + explicit model.

 # 11. ned-settings cisco-nx read